nuqleo/qemu-systemd/README.md

 MACVTAP="macvtap0"
 ```

-The service opens the corresponding `/dev/tapX` device and passes its file descriptor to QEMU.
+The systemd service opens the associated `/dev/tapX` device and passes it to QEMU via file descriptor 3 (`-netdev tap,fd=3`).

 ### Interface configuration